qkzk/fm/development.md

     - [x] delete the file
     - [x] ensure marks are unique per path.
 Can't have multiple path with same marks.
     - [x] trashing a file remove its marks.

+## TODO

+### Other ideas

+- [ ] FEAT: previewer image mode..
+- [ ] FEAT: sudo passwordless or with an app
 - [ ] IMP: display.
 Reduce the number of call to MENU_STYLE.get() by getting it once and passing a reference

-## TODO

-### Other ideas

 - [ ] BUG: big tree moved down and selection is out of screen once again
 - [ ] BUG: double quote & antislash doesn't work for ueberzug since there's already escaping.
 Can't solve easily
 - [ ] FEAT: improve copy/mv etc. with ideas from [bmcr](https://github.com/Bengerthelorf/bcmr)